okeyubah/okeyubah.github.io/_posts/2021-06-25-datatypes.md

 - the type of data that could be used to express Nigeria's population (long)
 - Your answer when asked, "You live in Lagos - true or false?" (boolean)

-Now that we know what primitive data looks like, we need to ask our what data would look like when it is not primitive.
+Now that we know what primitive data looks like, we need to ask ourselves what data would look like if it is not primitive.
 To discover which data is not primitive, we need to look at classes and objects.

 When we define a class in Java, we do so in the knowledge that we can always create an object